Seaton, Cumbria: Amenities

 Amenities include: some small local shops, One Stop, a petrol station, two schools – Seaton Academy (formerly Infant School), and Seaton Junior Church of England school, a library, three pubs, a local Rugby league team, Seaton Rangers.

 Transport

+Train

 Seaton used to have a railway station on the Cleator and Workington Junction Railway, the station closed in 1922.

+Bus

+As of March 2026, Stagecoach operates the buses, 1 route runs it the 60 to Workington or Skinburness via Maryport and Silloth.